semola2006/Getting-Cleaning-Data-Project-Work/README.md

-## Getting-Cleaning-Data-Project-Work
+# Getting-Cleaning-Data-Project-Work
 Repository for Code, Readme and Code book that complete the Project Work for Coursera

 Author: Alberto Pellegata, email:alberto.pellegata@gmail.com

-# Preambule and sources:
+## Preambule and sources:

 The data used for this project represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-datasets were dowloaded from this address:
+source datasets were dowloaded from this address:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# Project deliverables and high level description:
+## Project deliverables and high level description:

 Starting from the data downloaded the project aimed at achieving the following:
 1) create a tidy data set,